Professor Ian Haynes

 - Telephone: +44 (0) 191 208 7847

-Following my first (archaeology) degree I travelled extensively in the Middle East and Asia, before returning to London to participate in excavations on Roman sites in the capital.
-This coincided with 'Big Bang' development of City of London and gave me the opportunity to work on both the Huggin Hill Baths and the Roman Forum of the ancient city.
-This work was part of a very happy association (for me!) with the Museum of London, which went on to include time in that Museum's Medieval Department and work on the curatorial team of its Post-Medieval Department.
-My wish however was to return to university for further study so I returned to academia.
+Following my first (archaeology) degree I travelled extensively in the Middle East and Asia, before returning to England to participate in excavations on Roman sites in the capital.
+This coincided fortuitously with the 'Big Bang' development of the City of London when many important areas became temporarily open to archaeologists.
+I was lucky enough to get to work on both the Huggin Hill Baths and the Forum site at Threadneedle Street.
+This work was part of what has been for me a very happy association with the archaeologists and curators of the Museum of London, which also included time in that Museum's Medieval Department and work on the curatorial team of its Post-Medieval Department.
+My wish however was to return to academia to pursue my interests in the Ancient World, so after a period of leave which included very nearly getting lost in Amazonia, I returned to university.
 I received my doctorate in Roman archaeology from Oxford University in 1994, and then lectured there for a year while also working as a field archaeologist for Oxford Archaeology.
 Thereafter I moved to Birkbeck College, University of London as Lecturer in Archaeology (October 1995).
 In between the two appointments I was fortunate to travel the Silk Road between Pakistan and Xian in China.
 After a relatively short period at Birkbeck I became Director of the college's rapidly developing Archaeology and History programme.
 I became a full Professor when I was awarded the Chair of Archaeology at Newcastle University in 2007.
 Since then I have served in various roles within the University, including Director of Research for the School of Historical Studies and Head of Archaeology.
-I direct, with Professor Peter Stone, the University's Frontiers of the Roman Empire Digital Humanities Initiative and lead NU Digital Heritage.
+I direct, with Professor Peter Stone, the University's Frontiers of the Roman Empire Digital Humanities Initiative (https://research.ncl.ac.uk/fredhi/ ) and lead NU Digital Heritage (http://www.nu-digitalheritage.com/).
 My research interests and projects are summarised under the Research Tab (see above)